Londonderry City (UK Parliament constituency)

-Londonderry City was a parliamentary constituency in northern Ireland.
-It returned one Member of Parliament (MP) to the United Kingdom House of Commons, elected by the first past the post voting system.
+Londonderry City was a parliamentary constituency in Ireland, representing the city of Derry in County Londonderry.
+It returned one Member of Parliament (MP) to the United Kingdom House of Commons on the electoral system of the first past the post.

-Boundaries and boundary changes
+Boundaries

-This constituency was the parliamentary borough of Londonderry (or Derry) in County Londonderry.

-It was an original constituency represented in the first UK Parliament when the Acts of Union 1800 took effect on 1 January 1801, inheriting the boundaries and franchise of the Londonderry City constituency of the abolished Irish House of Commons.
-In 1922 it was combined with North Londonderry and South Londonderry, to form the Londonderry county constituency.
+The parliamentary borough of Londonderry was granted representation in the House of Commons of the United Kingdom under the Acts of Union 1800 which took effect on 1 January 1801.
+It inherited the boundaries and franchise of the Londonderry City constituency of the abolished Irish House of Commons.

+A report on the constituency was conducted in December 1831, proposing a new boundary.
+The Parliamentary Boundaries (Ireland) Act 1832 defined the boundaries of the parliamentary borough as:

+Under the Representation of the People (Ireland) Act 1868, its boundaries were extended to include all of the municipal borough of Londonderry.
+It was not affected by the Redistribution of Seats Act 1885 or the Redistribution of Seats (Ireland) Act 1918.

+The Government of Ireland Act 1920 established the Parliament of Northern Ireland, which came into operation in 1921.
+The representation of Northern Ireland in the Parliament of the United Kingdom was reduced from 30 MPs to 13 MPs, taking effect at the 1922 United Kingdom general election.
+Londonderry City, North Londonderry and South Londonderry were combined to form the single-seat county constituency of Londonderry.

 Politics

-After the extension of the franchise in 1885, the constituency was one of the most marginal seats in Ireland.
+After the extension of the franchise under the Representation of the People Act 1884, the constituency was one of the most marginal seats in Ireland.

 Sinn Féin won in 1918.
 The MP, Professor Eoin MacNeill, was also returned for National University of Ireland.
 As MacNeill did not take his seat in the United Kingdom House of Commons he could not choose which constituency he would represent and arrange a by-election in the other.
-He played an active role in the First Dáil and in the government it set up.
+He played an active role in the First Dáil and in the Ministry of Dáil Éireann.

 Members of Parliament

 Elections

-The elections in this constituency took place using the first past the post electoral system.
+The elections in this constituency were conducted on the electoral system of first past the post.